Archstone East 39th

 This is an Elevator Building.

 300 E 39th St is located in East Side, a neighborhood in Manhattan.

 The median income in this area is $94,218, which is higher than typical for Manhattan.

 There are 110 street trees within a block of 300 E 39th St.

 Archstone East 39th is a 27-floor, 254-unit Elevator Building in Manhattan's East Side near East 39th Street and Tunnel Entrance Street.

 Building records show 28 construction or renovation projects at Archstone East 39th since 2003.
 As for neighborhood change, records show 21 demolitions and 5 new building developments in the area within the past year.

-The closest subway access includes the 4, 5, 6, and 6 Express at 640 3 Avenue, there are 1 Citi Bike station nearby and the typical wait time for a taxi at Archstone East 39th is 36 seconds.
+The closest subway access includes the 4, 5, 6, and 6 Express at 640 3 Avenue, there are 1 Citi Bike station nearby, and the typical wait time for a taxi at Archstone East 39th is 36 seconds.